Reyshal/crud-java/README.md

 -   clone this repository
 -   setting properties on the project
--   set your java platform and mysql connector on libraries
+-   set your java platform and mysql connector on libraries settings
--   clean your project and build it
+-   clean your project, build it and close it
 -   create the database `crud_java` and run/import query `crud_java.sql`
 -   adjust the project database settings in `src/java/Koneksi`
     ```